henriksommerfeld/search-repo/README.md

 This repository contains glue code for finding repositories on GitHub that you or your organisation owns.
 In short, it does the following:

 1. Downloads metadata of all the repositories on GitHub associated with your account and saves a subset of the properties into ~/repos.json
-2. Provies a way of searching that local file to quickly find a repo for cloning or opening the asociated web page.
+2. Provides a way of searching that local file to quickly find a repo for cloning or opening the associated web page.

 ## Dependencies